 - Prohibit any solid fuel cooking appliance (those which produce sparks and hot ashes).

 - Mandate that BBQs be used as far away as possible from combustible walls and patio furniture.

 - Mandate that BBQs be attended at all times while in use.

-Additionally, independent of BBQ use, we encourage management to prohibit the storage ofhighly combustible items and flammable liquids, such as automobile tires or gasoline, on balconies.
+Additionally, independent of BBQ use, we encourage management to prohibit storing highly combustible items and flammable liquids on balconies, such as automobile tires or gasoline.